datafilter/xyz/blog/25/commit-messages.md

 Recently I learned about a commit style for Karma:

+The reasons for these conventions: # automatic generating of the changelog simple navigation through git history (e.g. ignoring style changes) Format of the commit message: #
+<type>(<scope>): <subject>

 https://gist.github.com/fil-lewis-barclay/746e7563808d38400b89
 https://karma-runner.github.io/6.4/dev/git-commit-msg.html

+feat (new feature for the user, not a new feature for build script) fix (bug fix for the user, not a fix to a build script) perf ( for performance improvements.
+Such commit will trigger a release bumping a PATCH version.) docs (changes to the documentation) style (formatting, missing semi colons, etc; no production code change) refactor (refactoring production code, eg. renaming a variable) test (adding missing tests, refactoring tests; no production code change) chore (updating grunt tasks etc; no production code change) build ( for updating build configuration, development tools or other changes irrelevant to the user.)

 The contributors don't strictly adhere to themselves, it's a bit inconsistent: https://github.com/karma-runner/karma/commits/master